Shipping delay: next dispatch expected on 2 March

 1. Prepare the culture โ€“ Gently shake or swirl the container to loosen the springtails.

-2. Add to the terrarium โ€“ Pour or spoon them in, near the moistest area of the substrate.
+2. Add to the terrarium โ€“ Add some water and pour them in, or grab a piece of charcoal and tap on the side of your terrarium.
+Add them near the moistest area of the substrate.

 3. Mist lightly โ€“ This helps them disperse and settle.